-Oats recipes – Collection of 30 healthy, delicious, quick and easy oats recipes to try.
+Oats recipes – Collection of 32 healthy, delicious, quick and easy oats recipes to try.
 Oat like whole wheat or brown rice is a whole grain and comes with tons of health benefits.
 There are a few different kinds of oats that are available in the market.
 Often readers ask me about the kind of oat to use for a particular recipe.
-So sharing them briefly here.
-Will update the pictures shortly.
+So sharing them briefly here with pictures.

 The collection includes recipes suitable for breakfast, brunch, lunch or dinner.
 You can also find 3 ladoo varieties, pancakes, muffins, idli, dosa, uttapam, porridge, chivda etc.